sagar98cyber/reactfrontendlearning/CONTRIBUTION.md

-We need a home page to be built in react as the given image named HOMEPAGE-2.png
+We need a home page to built in such a way as attached below